Snow and ice

 The scientific name is derived from the Greek soma (‘body’) and erion (‘wool’), and the Latin mollissimus (‘very soft indeed’), all referring to soft down feathers.
 The name eider is a corruption of the Icelandic name of the bird, æðarfugl, which is derived from the Old Norse æðr.

 In Northumberland, southern Scotland, the eider duck is known as the cuddy duck, named after Saint Cuthbert (c.
 634-687), a monk, bishop, and hermit of the early Northumbrian Celtic church.
 While on the Farne Islands, he instigated special laws to protect the ducks and other seabirds, nesting on these islands.

 Eiders in Jökulsárlon, a glacial lake with melting icebergs, which have broken off the Vatnajökul Glacier, southern Iceland.
 (Photo copyright © by Kaj Halberg)

-Snowbells, of the genus Soldanella, comprising about 15 species, are found in montane areas of southern Europe, from the Pyrenees east to the Balkans.
+Snowbells, of the genus Soldanella, comprising about 15 species, are found in montane areas of southern Europe, from the Pyrenees eastwards to the Balkans.
 The common name snowbell refers to the early flowering of these plants, which often appear in depressions, shortly after the snow has melted.
 The generic name Soldanella is a diminutive of the Italian word soldo (‘coin’), thus ‘little coins’, referring to the leaf shape of most species of this genus.

 Dwarf snowbell (Soldanella pusilla) is found in the Alps, the Carpathians, the Apennines, and in mountains of the Balkans.
 Other species of snowbell are described on the page Plants – Mountain plants: Flora of the Alps.